asvetliakov/vscode-babel-compile-on-save/README.md

 * Automatically transpile file by babel on save
 * Experimental: Fast-emitting TS declaration for saved file (250-400ms to produce declaration)
-* Use either project's @babel/core or typescript (for declaration emit) or bundled ones (if not found)
+* Use either project's @babel/core / typescript (for declaration emit) or bundled ones (if not found)

 ## Requirements